 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.

 Goal

-Goal # Description 3 Maintain a positive school climate with involved parents and engaged students.
+Goal # Description 3 Maintain a positive school climate with involved parents, engaged students and a community of belonging.

 An explanation of why the LEA has developed this goal.